QuTech-Delft/cQASM-spec/README.md

  - Booleans are treated as uint<1> values, where `true` equals 1 and `false` equals 0.
  - When an integral type is combined with a float/double, the integral type is converted to float/double.
 Rounding method for numbers that cannot be perfectly represented is undefined.
 Note that this is the only potentially lossy "promotion".

-Arithmetic operations are performed at full precision.
+Instructions based upon addition, subtraction, multiplication, and shifts are performed at full precision and range.
+The same thing applies to integer division and modulo.
 For example, the results of a multiplication of two `int<32>` values becomes an `int<64>` internally.
+However, more complex instructions, such as square-root and trignonometry, are very difficult to efficiently compute precisely and accurately.
+As such, their precision and accuracy is implementation-defined.

 If the internal operation result is of a different type than the target scalar, it is converted as follows: